What are the Best Animation School Options in Spain? ACR Takes a Look.

 Bau Design College of Barcelona educates more than 1,000 students annually in the different fields of graphic design, audio-visual, interior design, and fashion.
 Programs lead to a Bachelor’s, Master’s or Certificate.
 Options for animators include a Master in Stop Motion Animation or Motion Graphics Design.
 A Certificate of Specialization is available in both areas.
 Related programs include a Master and Diploma of Specialization in Creative Illustration or Digital Illustration and New Media.

-SAE Institute, Barcelona, Spain
+SAE Institute, Barcelona and Madrid, Spain

 SAE Institute has 54 campuses in 26 countries, making it the world’s largest, industry-focused creative media educator.
 The institute offers programs in the areas of animation, audio, film, games development, music business, and the web.
 The Barcelona location offers Bachelor’s degrees and Diplomas in Visual Effects and Animation and Art and Animation for Videogames.
 The degree programs take two years to complete and the Diploma programs may be completed in 12 months.